-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide institut 2 008-2009 academic year costs ion. of attendance for the following categories that are applicable e to your

-Check here if your institution's 2007-2008 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2007-2008 academic year costs of attendance will be available:
+an a Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available:

-G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2007-2008 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Lis aca hou Jun Roo incl dergraduate full-time tuition, red the typical tuition, required fees, a demic year (30 semester hours or 4 or cost by number of credits).
+A full e; usually equated to two semester or and board is defined as double ude only charges that all full-time vity fees.)
+Do not include optional and room and board for a full-tir 45 quarter hours for institutions to 1 academic year refers to the per s, two trimesters, three quarters, occupancy and 19 meals per we students must pay that are not in hat derive annual tuition by muliod of time generally extending or the period covered by a four-lek or the maximum meal plan.
+Included in tuition (e.g., registration) tiplying credit from September to one-four plan.
+Required fees

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

 Tuition:

 PUBLIC INSTITUTION

 Tuition:

-In-district:
+In-district: 2 106 2 979

-2,958 2,714

-In-state (out-of-district):
+In-state (out-of-district): 3,196 2,878

-11,830 10,856
+m-state (out-or-district).
+12,778 11,508

-Out-of-state:
+Out-of-state: 12,776 11,500

-NONRESIDENT ALIEN: 11,830 10,856
+NONRESIDENT ALIEN: 12,778 11,508

-Tuition:
+Tuition: , ,

-REQUIRED FEES: 848 848
+REQUIRED FEES: 948 948

-ROOM AND BOARD:
+ROOM AND BOARD: (on-campus)

-(on-campus) 4 500 4.500

-ROOM ONLY: 4,599 4,599
+ROOM ONLY: 4,737 4,737

-(on-campus)
+(on-campus) 3,701 3,101

 BOARD ONLY:

 (on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): \\\\\\
+f Comprehensive tuition and room arees):

-Other: \\\\\

 G2.
-Number of credits per term a student can take for the stated full-time tuition 12 minim

-12 minimum 21 maximum
+Nu mber of credits per term a stude nt can take for the stated full-t ime tuition 12 minimum n 21 maximum

-Yes

 G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+No

 G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+If t uition and fees vary by undergra duate instructional program, o describe briefly:

-Residents Commuters (living at home) Commuters (not living at home)

-Books and supplies: 1,000 1,000 1,000

-Room only: 4,599

-Board only: 3,388 4,620

-Transportation: 990 1,980 1,980

-Other expenses: 1,464 1,464 1,464